johnnietse/AI-Powered_Professional_Job_Application_Assistant/README.md

 ## 🚀 Overview
 Professional Job Assistant is an AI-powered application that helps job seekers create tailored job applications with personalized cover letters, resume analysis, company research, and ATS (Applicant Tracking System) optimization.
-Built with Streamlit and powered by Google Gemini AI, this tool provides a comprehensive suite of features to enhance your job application process.
+Built with Streamlit and powered by Google Gemini AI (using it as an API for prompt engineering), this tool provides a comprehensive suite of features to enhance your job application process.

 ## ✨ Features
 - 🤖 AI-Powered Cover Letters: Generate professional cover letters tailored to specific job descriptions